Cultivating plants, people and communities since 1973.

 While this program offers gardeners opportunities to gain personal knowledge in a variety of different gardening subjects, the focus is to develop community educators.
 Once training is completed, Master Gardener volunteers help deliver information related to sustainable gardening, composting, landscaping, plant disease management and insect identification and control.

-Master Gardener training is held on a biennial basis for Grays Harbor and Pacific Counties and is offered in the “even” years.
-The training covers 24 topics from the basics of botany and soils to the complexities of entomology and plant disease recognition.
-The training consists of two parts – online modules through WSU Extension and local hands-on classes.
-The majority of the local classes are held in the Aberdeen area.
+Master Gardener training is now held each year, beginning in the fall with registration in the summer.
+The training covers topics from the basics of botany and soils to the complexities of entomology and plant disease recognition.
+The training consists of two parts – online modules through WSU Extension and local hands-on activities.

 Requests for reasonable accommodation need to be made two weeks prior to the program.
 Please make all requests to Pacific County Extension at 360-875-9331.
 Cooperating agencies: Washington State University, U.S. Department of Agriculture and Pacific County.
 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may e reported through your local Extension office.